RJPearson94/terraform-provider-twilio/docs/data-sources/account_balance.md

 # twilio_account_balance Data Source

 Use this data source to access balance information for an existing account.
+See the [API docs](https://www.twilio.com/docs/iam/api/account) for more information

-!> This balance can only be retrieved for parent/ owner accounts
+~> This balance can only be retrieved for parent/ owner accounts

 ## Example Usage